sokovalc/sxo-05-xdr-wsg/docs/getting-started/index.md

 ---

 # Getting Started
-SecureX orchestration is easy to use, but there are some terms and concepts that you should learn before getting started.
-Cisco has a wide variety of content available to help you get familiar with orchestration and its components.
+Cisco XDR is easy to use, but there are some terms and concepts that you should learn before getting started.
+Cisco has a wide variety of content available to help you get familiar with XDR style guide and its components.

 ---

 ## Recommended Content
-We recommend checking out the following resources to give yourself a foundation with SecureX orchestration:
+We recommend checking out the following resources to give yourself a foundation with Cisco XDR:

 1. [Orchestration Overview](https://www.youtube.com/watch?v=Vmn2KpS1H7I&list=PLPFIie48Myg2tu2gHbgm-moYg8LDaXsSo) <i class="fa fa-video ml-1"></i>
 1. [Building a Workflow](https://www.youtube.com/watch?v=gs-XWrCXQbE&list=PLPFIie48Myg2tu2gHbgm-moYg8LDaXsSo) <i class="fa fa-video ml-1"></i>